 - They last for a long time and require very little maintenance.

 The biggest complaint people have about vinyl windows is that they can’t be painted.
-This used to be a bigger concern before vinyl windows came in so many different colors.
+This used to be a bigger concern before vinyl windows came in so many colors.

 Best Type of Windows